RunestoneInteractive/RunestoneServer/pip2/source/Assignments/ps7.rst

 You have the following graded activities:

-1. 654654Class prep.
+1. Class prep.
 Don't forget: always access the textbook by clicking on the Textbook link from cTools, so that you'll be logged in and get credit for doing the prep.

    * Before Monday's class:
        * Read :ref:`Sorting<sort_chap>`, and do the exercises in that chapter